kkahol-toronto/invoice-agent/README.md

   - Pending: `#ffbf69` (orange)
   - At Risk: `#ff6b6b` (red)

+Colors can be customized via CSS variables to match your enterprise branding.

 ## Contributing

-This is an internal Celanese project.
+This is an enterprise invoice processing solution.
 For contributions, please follow the existing code style and submit pull requests for review.

 ## License

-Proprietary - Celanese Corporation.
+Proprietary - Enterprise use only.
 All rights reserved.

 ## Support